Dos Blockos

 Dos Blockos was a squat situated at 713 East 9th Street in Alphabet City, Manhattan, New York City.
 In active use as a squat from 1992 onwards, the six-story building housed up to 60 people at its peak, including Brad Will.
-The building funded repairs by being a set for movies including Trainspotting.
+The building funded repairs by being a set for movies.
 The squatters were evicted in 1999 and the building was converted into a commercial apartment building.

 History

 In 1992 when the building at 713 East 9th Street in Alphabet City, Manhattan was first occupied by the squatters, it had been vacant for twelve years and was stripped of wires and pipes.
 The squatters renovated the derelict building themselves, installing their own plumbing, electrical wiring, and roof.
 The venture was funded in part by making the space available at intervals for concerts and short-term commercial ventures.
 For example it was used as a venue for a photoshoot for the 1996 film Trainspotting.
 A former resident cites the production's $500 a day rental payment as underwriting the cost of putting plumbing in the building.

 The six-story building housed up to 60 people at its peak.
 Among the building's former residents was the late documentary filmmaker and Indymedia New York City journalist Brad Will.
 Will spoke about the struggles of the Lower East Side squatters in "ABC Survives, Fifth Street Buried Alive," a 1997 program produced by Paper Tiger Television:

 We were making a home out of a crumbling building [Fifth Street Squat].
 The interior of the building needed help, and we brought that building back to life.
 It was standing strong.
 And the only reason it was standing was because people were living in it.
 If we had let it go the way the city wanted it to go—they tore out the stairwell, they punched holes in the roof.
 The water—the rain was rotting that building from the inside out.
 We replaced the joists.
 We rebuilt the floors.
 We sheetrocked the walls and made the building alive.
 What did they do?
 They killed it.
 That building is over a hundred years old.
 It was standing strong.